baumer-lab/cranium/README.md

 Installation
 ------------

-`cranium` depends on the `rhdf5` package for reading HDF5 files, but this package is not available on CRAN.
+`cranium` depends on the`hdf5r` package or `rhdf5` package for reading HDF5 files.
+You could download `hdf5r` from CRAN.
+However, `rhdf5` package is not available on CRAN.
 You must install it from Bioconductor.
 To do this, you have to run the following code once:

 ``` r
 install.packages("BiocInstaller",